St Swithun's, Worcester

 - During the conservation work and afterwards we will provide training apprenticeships and work experience in traditional craft skills and business administration to students and job seeker

-We are very excited that work on the project will start on site in summer 2019 with St Swithun’s re-launching as Sound & Art at St Swithun’s in the late summer / early autumn of 2020.
+We are very excited that work on the project will start on site in 2019 with St Swithun’s re-launching as Sound & Art at St Swithun’s at the end of 2020.
 During building closure for the essential work, we will be hosting open days and hard hat tours – these will be a fascinating opportunity to see ‘behind the scenes’ conservation in action.
 We are finalising the dates and will be publicising them shortly.

 There will also be opportunities to get involved in volunteering, historical research and training.
 When we relaunch there will an exciting programme of activities, events and performances.
 To keep up to date Follow us on Twitter , Facebook and Instagram.